-Love Is Blind's Shaina Hurley Debuts New Romance After Kyle Abrams Breakup - E!
+Love Is Blind's Shaina Hurley Is Engaged After Kyle Abrams Breakup - E!
 Online

 Like two peas...but this time not in the pods.

-Shaina Hurley took to Instagram on March 13 to share a couple of photos from her trip to Mykonos with her new man, Chris Lardakis.
+Shaina Hurley took to Instagram on March 13 to share a couple of photos from her trip to Mykonos with her new man, Christos Lardakis.
 The photo series showed off sunset views and a few snaps holding Chris close.
 She captioned the romantic post, "My ride or die forever," followed by an infinity symbol, a heart and a cross emoji.

+That's not all: A source tells E!
+News that Shaina and Christos are actually engaged.
+The pair met a couple months after filming wrapped for Love Is Blind, the source shares.

+Christos proposed on March 10 and they're planning to tie the knot over the summer in Greece, a source told People.

-The Instagram unveil comes after Shaina announced she was in a new relationship on the Viall Files podcast.
+The Instagram unveil comes after she announced she was in a new relationship on the Viall Files podcast.
 She told host Nick Viall, "It's pretty serious."

 While the on-screen drama from season two continues to make waves, Shaina shared that her romance has held up through it all.

-Note: This article was originally published on March 14, 2022, at 1:38 p.m.
-PT and updated on March 14, 2022, at 2:50 p.m.
-PT with news of their engagement.